 Optimize for search engine

-When you optimize for both, you left no chance to guesstimates.
-There are several things to optimize for including keywords, links, and technical elements.
+When you optimize for both, you have no chance to guesstimate.
+There are several things to optimize for, including keywords, links, and technical elements.

 Assess conversion